 This recipe yields 20 chorizos of about 3 inches.

-· 6 ounces of ground pork fat (Do not skip the fat it will help in the curing of the chorizo)
+- 6 ounces of ground pork belly fat (Do not skip the fat; it will help in the curing of the chorizo).

-· Casings (I buy a small package online and it last to make up to 10 lbs. of meat.
+- Sausage casings (I buy a small package online and it lasts to make up to 10 lbs. of meat).

 - At least one hour before starting to process the meat and pork fat, place them in the refrigerator.
 This will make the meat easier to handle.